shanekadish/cs6445-25t3/week05/tut.md

 `brew install wireshark wireshark-app`

-Show how to export packet bytes

-Show how to copy value

 Check bottom left on wireshark for filter when hovering over a value, e.g. tcp.sourceport

 * Open wireshark, show traffic graphs